mobiusabcb/RLSimulator/README.md

 # Elements:
 - C++ server program to receive requests to serve data and then to send via UDP.
-- Python program to request data then display per requirements from Rocket Lab
+- Python program to request data then display per requirements

 # Prerequisites:
 - g++11 or higher is required for std::counting_semaphore (or specialization std::binary_semaphore used in this program)